ITM-Advocate Health Care

 The Responsible Conduct of Research (RCR) gives you a front-row seat to the issues scientists can face and the best ways to handle them.
 RCR addresses everything from conflicts of interest to the ethical treatment of animals to intellectual property.

 All those who receive support from a National Institutes of Health (NIH) and/or National Science Foundation (NSF) training grant are required to complete an RCR at the start of their training and again every four years.
 This requires eight hours of in-person training, so please note that the CITI requirement for IRB submission does not count.
-Due to the pandemic as a result of COVID-19, this course will be taught via Zoom.
+This course will be taught via Zoom.
+Please note you must have access to a web camera and it must remain on during lectures for attendance purposes.

 Take advantage of two free monthly seminars that are open to everyone and cover a variety of topics for every skill level: the Center for Research Informatics (CRI) Seminar Series, which provides training in informatics research tools and techniques, and the Computational Life Sciences Seminar Series, which highlights research in the fields of bioinformatics and computational life sciences, fosters collaborations, and provides a broad audience for feedback on current research.
 Learn more here.